dermatologist/openmrs-module-skinhelpdesk/docs/setup.md

 * The dependency on ui-framework does not get added to pom.xml file in omod.
 Bug in create-module.
 Added manually.
 Refer page [[https://wiki.openmrs.org/display/docs/Using+the+UI+Framework+in+Your+Module]]
-* Added fragments folder, fragment.controller, page.controller, resources.images, resources.styles
+* Added fragments folder, fragment.controller, page.controller, resources.images, resources.styles in /omod/..

 ## Notes